 Just because you’re cooking overtime for Thanksgiving dinner, doesn’t mean your household won’t be needing dinner the night before and breakfast the morning of.
 Instead of ordering takeout pizza on Wednesday night, make and freeze a casserole in the weeks ahead or plan for your easiest 20-minute meal.
 The same goes for Thanksgiving day, especially if you have young children in the house.
 You can save your appetite and get by on a piece of fruit for the day, but your four-year-old cannot.
 I always make a pot of butternut squash soup the day before and a pan of cornbread to be served around noon to tide anyone over until the big meal.

-- Photocopy your recipes from books and magazines I remember my first Thanksgiving with a stack of cookbooks and magazines taking up valuable counter space and my wasting so much time looking up each recipe multiple times.
+I remember my first Thanksgiving with a stack of cookbooks and magazines taking up valuable counter space and wasting so much time looking up each recipe multiple times.
 Ugh!
 Put your photocopied recipes in sheet protectors and create a dedicated Thanksgiving or holiday binder organized by category.
 This just might be the most useful tip I give you.

 Here are some questions that will help you decide what size to order: